 Shoulder Pain in Pacific, MO.
-If you live with shoulder pain, you know how hard it can be to manage.
-It makes any daily task from pouring a cup of coffee to making a breakaway layup painful and, for some of us, unfeasible.
-But pain and limited shoulder movement does not have to be a part of your everyday life.
-At Axes PT in Pacific, MO, our professional physical therapists create customized treatment modalities, based on evidence, to get you back to striking out opponents, or just combing your hair pain-free.
-Trust in us to safely and effectively treat your shoulder pain.
-Make an appointment online or call the location most convenient for you.
+Those who suffer from shoulder pain know how hard it can be to manage.
+It makes any daily task from watering the flowers to making a breakaway layup painful and, in some cases, not even an option.
+But you do not have to accept pain and limited shoulder movement.
+At Axes Physical Therapy in Pacific, MO, our professional physical therapists create customized treatment modalities, proven to work through research, to get you back to the activities you love most.
+Let us help you safely and effectively treat your shoulder pain.
+Make an appointment online or find the location most convenient for you.

 The Anatomy of the Shoulder | Shoulder Pain in Pacific, MO

-The shoulder is among the largest and most intricate joints we have.
-In truth, it is made up of four independent smaller joints:
+The shoulder is one of the human body’s largest and most intricate joints.
+In reality, it is made up of four independent smaller joints:

-- The glenohumeral (GH) joint is a ball and socket joint responsible for connecting the upper extremity to the trunk.
-Because the the top of the humerus is several times larger than the socket, it allows for more movement than any other joint.
+- The glenohumeral (GH) joint is a ball and socket joint where the humerus (upper arm bone) fits into a relatively small dish called the glenoid.
+As the top of the upper arm bone is 3-4 times larger than the socket, it has the widest range of motion as any other human joint.

-- The acromioclavicular (AC) joint is formed by the junction of the clavicle the acromion, the bony tip on the outer edge of the scapula.
-A plane joint, it allows your shoulder blade to follow the movements of the other shoulder joints.
+- The acromioclavicular (AC) joint is formed by the junction of the collarbone the acromion, the part of the shoulder blade that is the highest part of the shoulder.
+A gliding joint, it allows for additional rotation of the shoulder blade.

-- The sternoclavicular (SC) joint is a plane-style synovial joint located where the clavicle meets the sternum at the foundation of the neck.
-As the only joint that connects the arm to the body, it links the movement of the upper limb with the core of your body.
+- The sternoclavicular (SC) joint is a plane-style synovial joint located where the collarbone meets the breastbone at the foundation of the neck.
+As the only joint that connects the arm to the torso, it it ensures your arm and body act in coordination.

-In order to support those four joints, the shoulder is made up of:
+In order to support those four joints, the shoulder consists of:

-- the four muscles of the rotator cup covering the head of the upper arm bone, which power movement and keep the head of the humerus firmly within the shallow socket of the shoulder
+- the four muscles of the rotator cup covering the head of the upper arm bone, which power movement and stabilize and protect the GH joint

-- the shoulder capsule, a soft tissue sac that surrounds and protects the shoulder
+- the shoulder capsule, a a fluid-filled sac that surrounds and lubricates the joints in the shoulder

-- the four shoulder ligaments which provide passive stability while still allowing for a wide range of movements
+- the four shoulder ligaments which provide passive stability while still allowing for movements in different planes

 - the biceps tendon and rotator cuff tendons which allow muscles to power the bones